-Master's students are required to have:-

-ONE publication submitted to a DHET approved journal prior to completion of the degree.
+Master's students are required to have:-ONE publication submitted to a DHET approved journal prior to completion of the degree.

-10.4 MINIMUM ADMISSION REQUIREMENTS
+8.4 MINIMUM ADMISSION REQUIREMENTS

-In addition to Rule G24 (I) applicants must be in possession of a BTech Chemistry degree or equivalent qualification.
+In addition to Rule G24 (1) applicants must be in possession of a Post Graduate Diploma in Chemistry or BTech Chemistry degree or equivalent qualification.

-10.5 DURATION
+8.5 DURATION